 There have been sporadic marches and protests in Lomé and around the country since August 2017, over demands to restore the 1992 constitution.
-The government has banned protests, but it is possible that opposition groups may schedule further protests.
-This possibility is likely to increase ahead of legislative elections scheduled for 20 December 2018 respectively.
-You should remain vigilant during this period, avoid crowds and demonstrations, monitor local media and follow advice of local authorities.
+Tensions remain heightened and further marches and protests, by supporters of the government and opposition are possible, particularly ahead of presidential elections in February 2020.
+You should remain vigilant, avoid crowds and demonstrations, monitor local media and follow advice of local authorities.
 See Political situation

 Terrorist attacks in Togo can’t be ruled out.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.
 See Terrorism.

 Consular support is limited in Togo.
 The Honorary Consul in Togo can offer limited consular assistance.
 British nationals should contact the British High Commission in Accra, Ghana who can provide consular support.
 See Consular Assistance.